 Of course, a country wouldn’t be anything without its people – and this is where Iran truly shines.
 I don’t remember any other countries where the locals would be as welcoming and genuinely happy to see you visiting their homeland.
-Many other members of our group, even those who had seen a lot more of the world than I have, said the exact same thing.
+Many other members of our guided tour group, even those who had seen a lot more of the world than I have, said the exact same thing.
 Iran doesn’t get a lot of tourists, so the few foreigners get a lot of positive attention.

 I’ve said it before about other countries, but I have to say it again because it is an universal truth: people in Iran are similar to everybody else.
 The culture may be different, but the basic human element is always the same.
 The more you travel, the more clearly you start to see this.

 I loved the moments when Iran tore down my stereotypes and expectations: when I noticed how the walls of one mosque were covered with drawings and writings done by kids, when our guide told us he doesn’t want to get married because he enjoys his freedom, or when a local girl smiled and winked at me at a restaurant.